-Serbia moves slowly towards RES but will not exclude lignite17.
-June 2020. / News Serbia Energy
+Serbia moves slowly towards RES but will not exclude lignite, News Serbia Energy

 Serbia still generates more than 60 per cent of its electricity output from a mix of lignite and hard coal.
 Hydropower contributes another 30 per cent.
 But lignite’s usefulness as a cheap fuel is shrinking.
 Given its carbon footprint, it compares unfavourably with renewable energy sources such as wind, biomass and solar, which are establishing a presence with the backing of international institutions.
 Serbia’s elderly lignite-fuelled power plants emit high levels of sulphur dioxide and toxic dust.
 They are due to shut down by 2028, as Serbia moves towards a sustainable low-carbon economy befitting its potential EU membership.

 The government in Belgrade does not plan to exclude lignite from the energy mix, however, despite Serbia’s EU aspirations.
 “Our future is a proactive approach to renewable energy sources,” says Aleksandar Antic, the long-serving energy minister.
 “But coal provides stability to the system.”
 The China Machinery Engineering Corporation, a state-owned group, is building a 350MW lignite power plant at Kostolac by the Danube in central Serbia, the site of a 640MW plant responsible for some of the region’s highest sulphur emissions.
 The new plant will include a desulphurisation unit.
 An opencast mine, to boost lignite output by 25 per cent and feed the Chinese-built plant, is due to be opened nearby.
 The area has suffered serious flooding in the past, however, prompting safety concerns.